 This post may contain affiliate links.
 Please see our disclosure for more information.

-This recipe for hot spiced cacao balances out the cacao’s bitter flavor and stimulating qualities with cardamom, cinnamon, ginger, nutmeg, and natural sugar.
+This recipe for hot spiced cacao balances out cacao’s intense bitterness with cardamom, cinnamon, ginger, nutmeg, and optional unrefined sugar.

 - Soluble fiber

 - Iron, magnesium, copper, manganese

 - Potassium, phosphorus, zinc, and selenium

 - Very high in antioxidant polyphenols, flavanols, and catechins

 From an Ayurvedic perspective, cacao is best for Kapha dosha, since it is warming, stimulating, mobile, and liquid.

 These are all qualities that support Kapha, since they invigorate the mind, thin the blood, improve circulation, and help to relieve chest congestion.
 Kapha’s will do better with a plant-milk option and when avoiding the added sugar.

 Cacao is going to be aggravating for both Pitta and Vata types.

 It aggravates Pitta due to the hot, mobile, and liquid qualities, and Vata due to the mobile and liquid qualities with the bitter taste.